marketplacer/TestableAlert/README.md

 XCTAssert(viewController.testableAlert.visible)
 ```

-2) Execute an action.
+2) Execute an action by its title.
 This will call the action handler and dismiss the alert.
 This

 ```Swift
 viewController.testableAlert.simulateAction("OK")
 ```

+## License

+TestableAlert library is released under the [MIT License](LICENSE).